 Sony WH-1000XM4 headphones |

 Sony's latest WH-1000XM4 headphones are the company's best when it comes to both ANC and audio, offering intelligent adaptive noise-cancelling and a pleasing, warm audio profile – the combo of which makes for a cosy audio blanket.
-These cans have been discounted consistently on Amazon, but the Silver set is down to the lowest price yet of just AU$319!
-If you want the Black version, though, that'll set you back a bit more at AU$330.View Deal
+These cans have been discounted consistently on Amazon, and the silver set was at its lowest price yet of AU$319 during the peak of Prime Day.
+It's now sold out, and only the black version is available at AU$346.View Deal

 Ultimate Ears Boom 3 |